NSHipster/articles/2013-07-22-uimenucontroller.md

 With iOS 3.2, developers could now add their own commands to the menu controller.
 As yet unmentioned, but familiar commands like "Define" or spell check suggestions take advantage of this.

 `UIMenuController` has an `items` property, which is an `NSArray` of `UIMenuItem` objects.
 Each `UIMenuItem` object has a `title` and `action`.
-In order to have a menu item command di splay in a menu controller, the responder must implement the corresponding selector.
+In order to have a menu item command display in a menu controller, the responder must implement the corresponding selector.

 ---